 The door can be opened for short periods whilst cooking, to put in and take out food, check and turn food and add and/or take away charcoal and wood.

-Cooking with the door open (especially at higher temperatures) can damage the door seal by exposing it to direct heat from the charcoal.
+Cooking with the door open (especially at higher temperatures) can damage the door seal and paintwork by exposing it to direct heat and/or flames from the charcoal.
 For the same reason, and because the smoke will escape form the door, rather than the chimney, this can also damage the paintwork around the door.

 Do not add already-lit charcoal or wood to the Charlie